 - Adverse effects following a procedure or treatment (e.g. inactivity, fever, diarrhoea, vomiting, respiratory difficulty, collapse, abdominal swelling).

 - A level of pain or distress that was not predicted during the planning of the project.

 The legislation requires you to advise the ACEC of any unexpected or adverse effects which impact on the welfare of the animals.

-The ACEC also expects that an autopsy will be performed if an animal dies unexpectedly.
+The ACEC also expects that a post mortem will be performed if an animal dies unexpectedly.
 These actions allow for investigation of the incident to prevent its recurrence, and to prevent any compromise to animal welfare and your experimental model.

 Assistance will be provided by the Committee whenever possible.
 For further advice and details see the Managing Approved Projects page and the information listed under 'Adverse Events'.

 32. What are the guidelines surrounding the use of tissues from cadavers or tissue sharing?

 The use of tissue from freshly euthanased animals by a researcher is a legitimate mechanism for reducing the number of animals required for research/teaching purposes.
 Thus this practice is encouraged.
 Prior animal ethics approval is not required for this practice provided that: